 Areas of counselling I deal with

-I charge £50 a session (1 hour) and also offer a limited number of low income sessions at £35.
-I offer the first session free of charge, this gives us an opportunity to decide if we would like to work together before any financial commitment is made.
+I charge £45 a session (1 hour) and also offer a number of low income sessions at £30.
+The first session is free of charge, this gives us an opportunity to decide if we would like to work together before any financial commitment is made.

 Concessions offered for